mykyta-kovalenko/The-AI-Engineer-Challenge/ACTIVITIES.md

 🛠️ Issues Identified:

-- Improper spacing between paragraphs and sections.
+- Improper line breaks between paragraphs and sections.
 - Use of "objects." with punctuation inside quotes.

 ✅ What was successful: